Tag: gain

 ※Prayer※

-Jesus, through the of the Spirit, and as children of God the Father, help us to and/or never lose the life transformational understanding of what a with you means.
+Jesus, through the power of the Holy Spirit, and as children of God the Father, help us to gain and/or never lose the life transformational understanding of what a relationship with you means.
 Amen.

 • Substantial Character